Slim Keith: Personal life

 Slim Keith with Howard Hawks and dog, ca. 1942.

 Slim left school at the age of 16 and traveled to Death Valley.
 While staying at the Furnace Creek Inn and Ranch Resort, she met William Powell.
 Through Powell, she was introduced to William Randolph Hearst and his companion Marion Davies.
 She thus became a Hollywood socialite and was frequently seen at parties with Gary Cooper and Cary Grant.
 She was pursued romantically by Clark Gable, as well as Ernest Hemingway.
-In 1938 she met noted film director Howard Hawks, who was immediately smitten with her and did everything he could to persuade her to marry him despite the fact he was already married to Athole Shearer, the sister of actress Norma Shearer.
-Three years later he was divorced from Athole and married Slim.
-Hawks was unable to remain faithful and shortly after the birth of their daughter Kitty Hawks, Slim moved to Havana to stay with Ernest Hemingway.
-There in Cuba she met the man who would be her second husband, movie and theatrical producer Leland Hayward.
+In 1938, she met noted film director Howard Hawks, who was immediately smitten with her and did everything he could to persuade her to marry him despite the fact he was already married to Athole Shearer, the sister of actress Norma Shearer.
+Three years later, he was divorced from Athole and married Slim.
+Hawks was unable to remain faithful and shortly after the birth of their daughter Kitty Hawks in 1946, Slim moved to Havana to stay with Ernest Hemingway.
+There in Cuba, she met the man who would be her second husband, movie and theatrical producer Leland Hayward.
 Through Hayward, her step-granddaughter was Marin Hopper.
 In 1949, soon after divorcing their respective spouses, they married in New York and remained together for 10 years.
 Slim later wrote that Hayward had been the one love of her life even though he had left her for Pamela Churchill.
 Slim's next and last husband was British banker Kenneth Keith, whom she left in 1972 after a 10-year marriage.

-Keith banished Capote from her life when he used her as the unflattering model for the fictional Lady Coolbirth of his infamous and unfinished Answered Prayers (eventually published as Answered Prayers: The Unfinished Novel in 1986).
+Keith banished Truman Capote from her life when he used her as the model for the unflattering, fictional Lady Coolbirth of his infamous and unfinished Answered Prayers (eventually published as Answered Prayers: The Unfinished Novel in 1986).
 In 1975, excerpts from his unfinished novel appeared in Esquire magazine.
 The excerpt "La Côte Basque 1965" in particular, published in November 1975, caused a scandal in high society.
 After its publication, Keith never spoke to Capote again.
 According to Sally Bedell Smith in Reflected Glory, the model for Lady Coolbirth was Pamela Harriman, not Slim Keith.

-Slim was also known for her iconic sense of style.
+Slim was also known for her sense of style.
 With exceptional taste, Slim pursued an elegant, crisp style in all that she wore.